stathisar/Medicane-Ianos/README.md

-Current repository includes various scripts, performance metrics and sample checks regarding the research published in OAJAST of OAST regaring with title:
+Current repository includes various scripts, performance metrics and sample checks regarding the research published in OAJAST of OPAST publishing with title:

 Exploiting multiple social media sources and multiple modalities for severe weather management: The case study of the medicane Ianos.